atomizexyz/litepaper/README.md

 **Terms**

 - _base_ — The base FENIX token used in a stake
-- _𝞃_  — (Tau/Time Bonus) The time bonus caluclating for a stake.
-This bonus rewards a staker the longer longer delay gratificaiton by issuing a bonus of `20%` APY every  year.
+- _𝞃_ — (Tau/Time Bonus) The time bonus calculating for a stake.
+This bonus rewards a staker the longer longer delay gratification by issuing a bonus of `20%` APY every year.
 - _𝛔_ — (Sigma/Size Bonus) The size bonus calculation for a stake.
 This bonus rewards a staker more tokens based on the amount of tokens which are staked.
 - _β_ — (Beta/Total Bonus) The total bonus which is the sum of the time bonus and the size bonus.
 - _𝝲_ — (Gamma/Grace Period) The grace window for ending your stake calculated at 28 days (4 weeks).
 This window gives a staker time to end a stake without incurring any penalties.
-- _𝝴_ — (Epsilon, Early Penalty) The penality for prematurely ending a stake.
-The penality is costs the staker the square of a serverd term.
+- _𝝴_ — (Epsilon, Early Penalty) The penalty for prematurely ending a stake.
+The penalty is costs the staker the square of a served term.
 - **_𝝺_** — (Lamda/Late Penalty) The penalty window for ending a stake.
 A staker will lose `1%` of total earnings every week over the course of 100 weeks.
 At the end of 100 weeks, the stake reward will be 0.

 **Functions**

 - `function burnXEN(uint256 xen)` — Burns XEN to convert into FENIX
 - `function startStake(address burnAddress, uint256 term` — Starts a Stake based on Burned XEN for a term duration expressed in days
 - `function startStake(uint256 FENIX, uint256 term)` — Starts a stake with FENIX for a term duration expressed in days
-- `function deferStake(uint256 stakeId)` — Indefinnitely defers the ending of a stake during the grace period
+- `function deferStake(uint256 stakeId)` — Indefinitely defers the ending of a stake during the grace period
 - `function endStake(uint256 stakeId)` — Ends a stake minting FENIX into the stakers wallet
 - `function calculateBase(uint256 xen)` — Calculates the base FENIX from XEN
 - `function calculateBonus(uint256 xen, uint256 term)` — Calculates the Bonus FENIX based on the term and the amount of FENIX
 - `function updateEquity(Stake memory stake)` — Updates the equity share rate based on the maximum return on investment any users has ever reached in the system.
 - `function calculateEarlyPenalty(Stake memory stake)` — Calculates the early end stake penalty from a stake
 - `function calculateLatePenalty(Stake memory stake)` — Calculates the late end stake penalty from a stake